alshedivat/al-folio/_posts/2023-07-05-DroughtingBlackbrook.md

     A beer flight at Picaroons in Fredricton!
 </div>

 You guessed it - the craft beer scene.
 While New Brunswick may not be known for its breweries, we three Vancouverites (which is known for its craft breweries), want to change that.
 The beers I had in New Brunswick are some of the best beers I have had in in North America.
-Here is a ranking of the beers from each field member (**don't worry we shared!**):
+Here is a ranking of the beers from each field member (**don't worry we shared!**)
 ## Sarah's Top Beers

 1. Epoutnique Hazy IPA - Brasseurs Du Petit-Sault